lyuchuny3/autokernel-docs-en/tutorials/Tengine.md

 # Tengine: Quick start

-Tengine is a lightweight deep neural network inference engine.
+[Tengine](https://github.com/OAID/Tengine) is a lightweight deep neural network inference framework.
 This document will take the classification model (Squezenet model) as an example (based on the x86 Linux platform) to take you quickly to get started with Tengine.

 ## Deep learning neural network calculation process